For adults with moderate to severe Crohn’s disease in whom TNF blockers did not work well

 In your fight against Crohn’s disease, it's good to have your gastroenterologist in your corner.
 Together, you can create a treatment plan that helps get you on the path toward your treatment goals.

-To establish an effective treatment plan, you and your gastroenterologist will need to evaluate the severity of your Crohn’s.
+To establish an effective treatment plan, your gastroenterologist will need to evaluate the severity of your Crohn's and regularly discuss any changes in your symptoms with you.
 Here are some of the ways your gastroenterologist might accomplish that:

 Collecting samples to send to a lab